-- 7.19.
-Means should be provided to automatically initiate and control all protection system safety actions except those for which manual action alone has been justified. - 7.20.
-Typically automatic initiation will be provided for most protection system functions. - 7.21.
-Examples of situations in which manual action alone might be justified include: - Initiation of certain safety tasks after completion of automatic sequences, - Control actions to bring the plant to a safe state in the long term after an accident, and - Initiation of safety actions that are not required until a considerable time after the PIE. - 7.22.
-In order to justify that manual action alone is acceptable it should be shown that: - a.
+7.19.
+Means should be provided to automatically initiate and control all protection system safety actions except those for which manual action alone has been justified.

+7.20.
+Typically automatic initiation will be provided for most protection system functions.

+7.21.
+Examples of situations in which manual action alone might be justified include:

+- Initiation of certain safety tasks after completion of automatic sequences, - Control actions to bring the plant to a safe state in the long term after an accident, and - Initiation of safety actions that are not required until a considerable time after the PIE.

+7.22.
+In order to justify that manual action alone is acceptable it should be shown that:

+- a.
 Safety systems provide the operators with information that is clearly presented and sufficient to make reasoned judgments on the need to initiate the required safety actions; - b.
-The operator is provided with written procedures and training for the safety tasks;
+The operator is provided with written procedures and training for the safety tasks; - c.

-- c.
 The operator is provided with sufficient means of plant control to perform the required actions; - d.
 The communication links between operators carrying out the actions are adequate to ensure the correct accomplishment of these actions; and - e.
 The operator is allowed sufficient time to evaluate the status of the plant and to complete the required actions.

-For new designs it advisable to design such that during the first 30 minutes of a design basis event, operator actions are not needed to maintain plant parameters within the established limits.
+For new designs or significant modifications, it is advisable to design such that during the first 30 minutes of a design basis event, operator actions are not needed to maintain plant parameters within the established limits.

-- 7.23.
-Means should be provided to manually initiate the mechanical safety systems and the individual components that are necessary to initiate and control performance of their safety functions. - 7.24.
-The manual signal to initiate a mechanical safety system's safety function should be injected as close as practicable to the final actuation device. - 7.25.
-Manual initiation of safety action provides a form of defence in depth for abnormal conditions and supports long-term post accident operation. - 7.26.
+7.23.
+Means should be provided to manually initiate the mechanical safety systems and the individual components that are necessary to initiate and control performance of their safety functions.

+7.24.
+The manual signal to initiate a mechanical safety system's safety function should be injected as close as practicable to the final actuation device.

+7.25.
+Manual initiation of safety action provides a form of defence in depth for abnormal conditions and supports long-term post accident operation.

+7.26.
 Mechanical safety systems are, for example, the individual divisions of control rods, emergency feed water, emergency core cooling, or containment isolation.